 For more information about the job requirements, click here.

 - An essay describing your qualifications and interest in the position

-- Three recommendation letters (including one from a College of Education teacher education professor)
+- Three recommendation letters (including one from a College of Education & Human Development teacher education professor)

 - Copies of all university transcripts

-The deadline for applications is March 31, 2014.
-Review of applications will begin March 31 and will continue until the positions are filled.
+The deadline for applications is April 30, 2015.
+Review of applications will begin in April and continue until the positions are filled.